Iran's Fashion Scene Is Blossoming Under Sharia Law

 Videos by VICE

 Last summer, VICE went to Tehran to attend the third annual Fajr Fashion Show and speak with some of Iran’s new designers.
-The country’s top officials – responsible for granting permission for the show – were all seated in the front row to show show their support.
+The country’s top officials—responsible for granting permission for the show—were all seated in the front row to show their support.
 And to make sure the models were adhering to the country’s law.